VikingStudio/FG-5E-Enhancer/README.md

 - Save success or fail graphics on target on combat map.
 Button to clear.

 ## In the Works
-- Blood on token when take damage, controlled by menu item.
-    Blood condition widget to the middle of actor token.
 - Blood splatter on death, controlled by menu item.
     Change blood condition widget token to skull icon or red x cross.
     Add size and orientation randomized blood as token underneath actor token.